richnou/kissb-tcl/docs/pages/index.md

 ## Installation options

 Builds are distributed though a few different means to cover most user use cases.
-Distribution packages are not provided but enough options should be available:
+Packages for Linux distributions are not provided but enough options are available:

 - Binary archives provide bin/,lib/,include/,share/ folders for users to install at their convienience
 - Single file interpreters (Kit)